Our Story in 2023

 • Continuation of partnership working with the Exodus Travels Foundation

-• Awardees commence guide licence training at the College of African Wildlife
+• At the beginning of November awardees commence Guide Licence Training at the College of African Wildlife Management

 • Annual Christmas Fundraiser in Partnership with Namaste Sport, Argentière, Chamonix, France